Cobaltians-Plugins/Plugins-Location/README.md

 ## location.stop

-Stop searching location now.
-For the `all` mode or to cancel a long `filter` call.
+A function to stop searching for location now.
+Can be useful for the `all` mode or to cancel a long `filter` call.

-## location.onSattusChanged

-A callback to handle errors and timeout.
-It receive a status string that can be :

-* `disabled` if the user disabled location for this app.
-* `refused` if the user refused to enable location for this app.
-* `timeout` if the location plugin hits the timeout defined.

 ## location.onLocationChanged